 This Annual Report on Form 10-K contains certain forward-looking information about us that is intended to be covered by the safe harbor for "forward-looking statements" provided by the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements are statements that are not historical facts.
 Words such as "guidance," "expect," "will," "may," "anticipate," "plan," "estimate," "project," "intend," "should," "can," "likely," "could," "outlook" and similar expressions are intended to identify forward-looking statements.
 Among other sections of this Form 10-K, the Risk Factors and Management's Discussion and Analysis of Financial Condition and Results of Operations include forward-looking statements.
+These statements include statements about our plans, strategies and prospects.
+Forward-looking statements are not guarantees of performance.
 These statements are based upon the current beliefs and expectations of our management and are subject to risk and uncertainties that could cause actual results to differ materially from those expressed in, or implied or projected by, the forward-looking information and statements.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, such expectations may not prove to be correct.
 Among the factors that could cause actual results to differ materially from the expectations expressed in the forward-looking statements are: